What if your software project loses the best developer? Who is the developer you can get rid of?

 Developers are valuable resources for any software project.
 They hold the knowledge to make the project advance and consequently, when they leave (temporarily or not), they can make the project slow down.
 However, not all the developers hold the same knowledge and the assessment of their actual knowledge in the project is far to be easy (their contribution could be spread on different source files, modified in turn by other developers).

 To this purpose, a good indicator is the concentration of information in individual developers.
 This is also popularly known as the bus factor: “number of key developers who would need to be hit by a bus (incapacitated), to send the project into such disarray that it would not be able to proceed”.
+Alternative names for the bus factor are pony factor or truck factor.

 A low bus factor means that the risk is high since the information/knowledge is held only by few developers.
 In the worst case scenario, only one of them holds key knowledge of important components of the project, making his presence a single factor that could make the project fail.
 On the other hand, a high bus factor means that the risk for the project is low since many developers know enough to carry on in the case some of them would quit the project.